Deadpikle/JNWCollectionView/README.md

 ---

 **Note on branches for this fork:**
 > The develop branch is the merge of the drag-drop and insert-delete branches.
 Each of those branches should be OK to merge from master individually as you need, but if you need/want them all, develop/merge from develop.
 Updates for each of those features should happen on the individual branches.
 The develop branch has some additional features that aren't in the other, individual feature branches.
+(Update 23 May, 2018 -- I was a bit sloppy and have just been committing into develop for drag & drop fixes rather than committing them to the drag-drop branch.
+Sorry!
+Please let me know if this is an issue; otherwise, just work off of `develop`.)

 > Credit for insert & delete goes to the wonderful fork of JNWCollectionView [here](https://github.com/chriseidhof/JNWCollectionView/tree/non-layer-backed).
 Keep in mind that the insert/delete code only works with 1 section at this point in time.
 It seemed to work OK in the demo, but it had issues in my work project for unknown reasons.